ranagh00/HR-Database-Management-System/README.md

 # HR Oracle Database Project
-This repository contains SQL scripts for managing an HR Oracle Database.
-The project demonstrates database creation, data manipulation, and data retrieval in an HR context.
+This repository contains SQL scripts designed for managing an HR Oracle Database.
+The project demonstrates the process of database creation, data manipulation, and data retrieval in an HR context, covering core HR operations such as managing employees, departments, leave requests, instructors, and training courses.

 ## Description of Files
 - **DDL_CreateTables.sql**: Scripts to create the database schema.